-Pursuing careers in finance is one of the best choices to make as the pay is quite high and growth opportunities are also very good.
+Finance is one of the best choices for your carrier to make as the pay is quite high and growth opportunities are also very good.
 Once you have completed your education, it is necessary to know which the best entry level finance jobs and careers are; so that you can focus your efforts in that direction.
 This post is about the same.

 The finance sector is on a new high despite the ongoing economic slump.
 That is the reason it continues to be one of the most sought after sectors for newly qualified graduates.